 Honors Precalculus Expectations

 Students must take responsibility for their actions.
-This includes following safety protocols, homework, classwork, behavior, assessment results.
-Due to the ongoing challenges of the coronavirus pandemic, students must be adaptable and flexible.
+This includes homework, classwork, behavior and assessment results.

-Students must follow all safety rules throughout the class.
-This is to protect everyone’s health and wellbeing.
-Failure to comply with safety rules will result in student being sent out of class.
+Students must follow all safety prototcols throughout the class.
+This is to protect everyone’s health and well-being.

 Students are expected to finish homework assignments each night.
 Students must complete homework showing all work.
 A homework paper with only answers will receive a grade of zero.
 Students must participate during class.
 If a student has forgotten or is not familiar with background material it is up to the student to fill in these gaps independently.
 Students must be in class on time and prepared.
 Students are expected to take notes on material presented in class.